-Last week we moved to daylight saving time in Israel, and with it the light in our lives grew and my optimism rekindled.
-Over the weekend my father underwent an operation to place a valve in his heart, to help regulate his blood flow and to boost his health.
-At 82, he is fit, active, his mind clear and his memory working, with a loving partner – my mum – by his side.
+Tomorrow Friday, we are moving to daylight saving time in Israel, and with it the light in our lives grows and my optimism rekindles.
+Tomorrow, my father will undergo an operation to place a valve in his heart, to help regulate his blood flow, and to boost his good health.
+At 82, he is fit, active, his mind clear and his memory working, with a loving partner—my mum— by his side.

-This time marks a new start for my mother as well.
-She too is turning a new page, by learning the new digital technologies that she shied away from in the past.
-Today, she was proud of sending me by email her first photograph, shot with her brand new smartphone.
+And this time marks a new start for my mother as well.
+She too is opening a new page; by learning the new digital technologies that she shunned away from.
+Today, she was proud of sending me by email her fist photograph, shot with her brand new smart phone.
 Hurray!

-By acquiring the digital skills of Facebook, email and smartphone technology she is affirming her willingness to be part of and co-create the present-day culture.
+By acquiring the digital skills of Facebook, email, and smart phone technology, she is affirming her willingness to be part of and co-create the present day culture.

-Last week, I ordered a new pair of reading glasses from my trusted optician in the German Colony.
-I got myself a purple-colored frame, elegantly designed, which I found made me feel good and look my best.
-I hated to admit that my eyesight has deteriorated yet again, but hand in hand with this physical deterioration, I truly sense that now I see better than ever before.
+Last week, I ordered my new pair of reading glasses from my trusted optician, optic Saban in the German Colony.
+I got myself a purple-colored frame, elegantly designed, which I found made me feel good and look at my best.
+I hated to admit that my eyesight has yet again deteriorated, but hand in hand with this physical deterioration, I truly sense that now I see better than ever before!

-I now clearly see when women and men are exploited and put down, belittled when they ask for more.
+I now clearly see when women and men are exploited and put down; when they are belittled when they ask for more!

 And I see that life is collectively pushing us to own our power, to dare to pursue our respective passions and dreams.

-I see that humanity is at a turning point, being asked to dare be all we are and contribute our respective talents toward the good of all.
+I see that humanity is at a turning point, being asked to dare be all of who we are and contribute our respective talents towards the good of all.